 While the grocery store has a great selection of salad dressing, sometimes they aren’t the best choice.
-Store bought salad dressings are often full of fat, sodium and artificial ingredients.
+Store bought salad dressings are often full of fat, sodium, and artificial ingredients.
 It’s possible to make your own salad dressing without any of that added.
-This raspberry vinaigrette salad dressing is one of my favorites.
+This raspberry vinaigrette salad dressing is one of my favorite healthy salad dressing recipes.

 - 2 tsp brown sugar

 - 1/2 tbsp Dijon mustard

 - 1/4 cup extra virgin olive oil

 - Put all of the ingredients into a blender and pules until combined.

 I chose the Heinz Unfiltered Apple Cider Vinegar for my salad dressing because I wanted to enjoy the properties of unfiltered apple cider vinegar.
 Unfiltered apple cider vinegar still contains the “mother” of the vinegar – a compound created naturally during vinegar’s fermentation process.
 The mother of vinegar helps to improve your immune system and helps you stay healthy.
 It will lose many of its health properties when it is cooked so I like to use it in recipes that I am not heating like this salad dressing.
 For more Heinz Vinegar ideas, follow them on Pinterest and try a few more of their recipes.
 If you have traditional Heinz Apple Cider Vinegar, try my homemade barbecue sauce recipe.